Filer graduate pursues rodeo career at Idaho State University

 The future Bengal will be following in her family's footsteps to Pocatello next year.

-She said, "it was really cool to be able to sign the dotted line because both my parents college rodeo'd and my dad actually went to isu so it was cool to carry on that tradition and do something that meant a lot to not only me but my family as well."
+She said, "it was really cool to be able to sign the dotted line because both my parents college rodeo'd and my dad actually went to ISU, so it was cool to carry on that tradition and do something that meant a lot to not only me but my family as well."

 The high school graduate still has unfinished business though, as she will head to Blackfoot next week for the Idaho State High School Rodeo Finals.